Research Back To Research Themes

 Nutrition in Africa’s drylands: updating the conceptual framework for addressing acute malnutrition

-The UNICEF framework for the causality of malnutrition has been widely adopted across both development and humanitarian spheres.
-However, there are key elements that require urgent re-emphasis and updating.
-There are also significant gaps in the framework itself related to the systemic drivers of acute malnutrition in drylands.
-These gaps limit the framework’s power to correctly discern the drivers of acute malnutrition in drylands.
-Until we update the framework, the impact of interventions will remain severely blunted.
+The UNICEF conceptual framework of the causes of malnutrition has been widely adopted across both development and humanitarian spheres.
+However, there are key elements of the framework and its application that require urgent re-emphasis and updating.
+There are also significant gaps in the framework itself and the way that it has been applied related to the systemic drivers of acute malnutrition.
+These gaps limit the framework’s power to correctly discern the drivers of acute malnutrition, especially in relation to Africa’s drylands.
+Forty-three percent of the world is classified as drylands.